Avocado Chicken Salad

 Assemble the Chicken Salad:

-• Prepare the Salad: In a large bowl, combine the cooked chicken, 4 slices of crumbled, cooked bacon, 1 cup corn kernels, 2 tablespoons sliced green onion, 2 diced avocados, and 2 tablespoons chopped fresh cilantro.
+• Prepare the Salad: In a large bowl, combine the cooked chicken, cooked and crumbled 4 slices thick-cut bacon, 1 cup corn kernels, 2 tablespoons green onion, 2 avocados, and 2 tablespoons fresh cilantro.
 Set aside.

-• Make the Dressing: In a small bowl, whisk together 3 tablespoons olive oil, 3 tablespoons lemon juice, ¼ teaspoon salt, and ¼ teaspoon black pepper until well combined.
+• Make the Dressing: In a small bowl, whisk together 3 tablespoons olive oil, 3 tablespoons lemon juice, ¼ teaspoon kosher salt, and ¼ teaspoon ground black pepper until well combined.

 • Assemble the Salad: Pour the dressing over the salad ingredients and toss gently to combine, ensuring everything is evenly coated.